MiniAppBench: Evaluating the Shift from Text to Interactive HTML Responses in LLM-Powered Assistants

 \paragraph{\ding{224} Stage 2: Expanding Coverage While Preserving Core Intent.} While the filtered seed queries are high quality, they alone do not provide sufficient coverage of interaction patterns or domain diversity.
 The second stage therefore focuses on expanding task diversity without diluting the underlying principles.
 We employ the seed queries as anchors in an LLM-driven evolutionary augmentation process to synthesize variants.
 These variants explore diverse scenarios, parameter configurations, and interaction structures while strictly maintaining the original intent.
 Both seed and generated queries then undergo a standardization step, in which they are rewritten to be self-contained, explicit, and engineering-feasible.

 This step is critical, as it ensures the benchmark evaluates application construction ability rather than ambiguity resolution or prompt interpretation.
 After augmentation and standardization, the query set expands to 1,974 candidates.
+In the final benchmark, 77 tasks (15.4\%) are directly drawn from real online user queries, while 423 tasks (84.6\%) are LLM-augmented variants.
+All augmented tasks are grounded in genuine user seeds and preserve the original topic and intent, while expanding difficulty and domain coverage (Appendix~\ref{app:dataset_composition}).

-\paragraph{\ding{224} Stage 3: Anchoring Tasks with Verifiable Evaluation References.} We sampled 200 queries from Stage~2 and asked different models to generate MiniApps for manual assessment.
+\paragraph{\ding{224} Stage 3: Anchoring Tasks with Verifiable Evaluation References.} We sampled 200 queries from Stage~2 and asked different models to generate \defi for manual assessment.
 During this process, we identified both cross-domain issues and domain-specific pitfalls.
 To enhance the evaluation capability of \textbf{\eval}, we construct evaluation references via a human-guided generation strategy.
 Specifically, human experts write (i) a set of general guidelines $G$ and (ii) domain-specific instructions $S_{c_i}$ to guide an LLM in generating these references.

 Given the query $q_i$, its domain $c_i$, and the guidelines $(G, S_{c_i})$, the LLM maps key evaluation points onto three dimensions aligned with our evaluation dimension and produces a query-specific reference: